THE WORLD’S LARGEST COLLECTION OF PIANO HISTORY.

 REPERTOIRE – over two thousand songs and tunes that Bill Kibby can play for you.

 PIANO HISTORY LINKS

 GRAND pianos from Cristofori’s invention through to modern.

 SQUARE pianos (Querpianos) were the main domestic instruments before uprights were perfected.

 GEORGIAN vertical pianos and earlier attempts at upright pianos.

 EXHIBITION medals and awards shown on a piano provide clues to its age.

-GENEALOGY of the Piano makers, and some impression of what your ancestors might have done in the piano trade.
+GENEALOGY of piano makers, and some idea what your ancestors may have done in the piano trade.

-NUMBERS as a guide to the date of a piano.
+NUMBERS are not always a reliable guide to the date of a piano.